Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: \
 Thanks to ptitSeb for box86 (https://github.com/ptitSeb/box86) \
-Thanks to JohnnyonFlame for gl4es and the the necessary packaging to allow this game to run on ArkOS. (https://github.com/JohnnyonFlame/gl4es/tree/sk_hacks)
+Thanks to JohnnyonFlame for gl4es and the necessary packaging to allow this game to run on ArkOS. (https://github.com/JohnnyonFlame/gl4es/tree/sk_hacks)

 ### SDLPoP (Prince of Persia) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: The game is an open-source port and is already included and ready to go.
 Just start SDLPoP from Ports in the emulationstation menu.